Navigation

 ros2 launch turtlebot4_ignition_bringup ignition.launch.py nav2:=true slam:=off localization:=true

 This will launch the simulation in the default depot world and will use the existing depot.yaml file for the map.
-If you are using a different world you will need to create a map for it and pass that in as a launch argument.
+If you are using a custom world you will need to build the turtlebot4_simulator package from source and place your world file alongside the others.
+You will then need to create a map for it and pass both the world name and the map file path in as launch arguments.

 For example:

-ros2 launch turtlebot4_ignition_bringup ignition.launch.py nav2:=true slam:=off localization:=true world:=classroom map:=classroom.yaml
+ros2 launch turtlebot4_ignition_bringup ignition.launch.py nav2:=true slam:=off localization:=true world:=classroom map:=path/to/classroom.yaml

 • For this tutorial we can launch navigation with the turtlebot4_navigation package.